“Judy Hung is one of the very few musicians I know who can play both parts of the Franck Violin Sonata.”

 She has performed new music for the National Association of Composers, USA (NACUSA), Society for New Music, LSU Contemporary Music Festival, and Syracuse University Composer in Residence Series, and she has worked with composers including Steven Stucky, John Harbison, Liduino Pitombeira, Michael Daugherty, and Herbert Owen Reed.
 In the meantime, she continues to perform historical instruments including Baroque violin and viola, clavichord, harpsichord, fortepiano and organ.

 As a conductor, Judy has conducted the LSU Philharmonic Orchestra, LSU Symphony Orchestra, Sewanee Repertory Orchestra, Tainan University Symphony Orchestra, Kaohsiung Youth Symphony Orchestra and Wu-fu Junior High School Choir.
 Currently she is the artistic director of Vaudreuil-Soulanges Youth Symphony Orchestra; she is also the music director and organist at Valois United Church in Pointe-Claire, QC.

 Her principal teachers include Camilla Wicks, Kevork Mardirossian, Wen-liang Yiu 游文良 (violin); Chantal Rémillard (Baroque violin); Jerzy Kosmala (viola); Michael Gurt, Steven Heyman, Pang-an Chen 陳盤安 (solo & collaborative piano); Laurette Goldberg (harpsichord/fortepiano); Bonnie Choi (harpsichord); Herndon Spillman, Kola Owolabi (organ); Patti Thompson (voice); Jingdong Cai 蔡金冬, Julian Shew, Yencheng Yu 庾燕誠 (orchestral conducting); and Joseph Downing (composition).
 She has worked in masterclasses and coachings with Sigiswald Kujiken, Yfrah Neaman, Aaron Rosand, Jacques Israelievitch, Daniel Nalesso, Charles Pikler, Zoya Leybin, Gerard Poulet, Xue Wei 薛偉, Carmel Kaine, Jorja Fleezanis, Edward Grach, Lina Yu 俞麗拿, Max van Egmond, Phyllis Bryn-Julson, Marilyn McDonald, Marc Destrube, Elizabeth Wallfisch, Tom Beghin, Hélène Plouffe, Hank Knox, Geneviève Soly, Alexander Mickelthwate, Gerhard Samuel, Jacques Ogg, Lisa Goode Crawford, Webb Wiggins, Barbara Weiss, Ann Schein, Anne Epperson, Phillip Moll, James Dunham, and members from the Shostakovich String Quartet, Cassatt String Quartet, Kalichstein-Laredo-Robinson Trio and Audubon String Quartet.

-Besides maintaining an active studio in the West Island of Montreal, she teaches violin at the McGill Conservatory of Music; she coaches viola sectional at Lindsay Place High School; she also sometimes coaches the violin/viola sectional at West Island Youth Symphony Orchestra.
-She has received Gold Star Teacher’s Certificates in both Violin and Piano from Royal Conservatory of Music in 2012, 2015 and 2017.
+Besides maintaining an active studio in the West Island of Montreal, she teaches violin at the McGill Conservatory of Music; she coaches viola sectional at Lindsay Place High School; she also sometimes coaches the violin and viola sectionals at West Island Youth Symphony Orchestra.
+She has received multiple Gold Star Teacher’s Certificates in both Violin and Piano from Royal Conservatory of Music.